oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Oklahoma?

-After filing the tort claim, the defending party will also receive a copy of the petition.
+After filing the tort claim, the defending party may also receive a copy of the petition.
 It usually takes 90 days before the state can decide to either go further with the case or dismiss it.
 In governmental torts, the period is used to confirm the originality of the claim and whether to opt for settlement or deny it.
-After 90 days, the plaintiff can prepare for legal representation as the court will schedule for proper litigation and possible trial.
+After 90 days, the plaintiff may prepare for legal representation as the court schedules for proper litigation and possible trial.
 Processing a tort claim in Oklahoma mandates that plaintiffs file the claims within one year from the date of injury.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-In tort claims, it is advisable to hire personal injury lawyers who know tort law enough to handle work injuries, defective products, slip and falls, and other accidents.
-A personal injury lawyer can help plaintiffs avoid victimization by companies and also help to get compensation for damage and losses incurred.
-Hiring a personal injury lawyer can increase the chances of recompense.
-Yet in Oklahoma, plaintiffs are not legally required to have a lawyer as individuals can handle necessary documentation personally.
+In tort claims, petitioners are generally advised to hire personal injury lawyers who know tort law enough to handle work injuries, defective products, slip and falls, and other accidents.
+A personal injury lawyer may help plaintiffs avoid victimization by companies and also help to get compensation for damage and losses incurred.
+Hiring a personal injury lawyer may increase the chances of recompense.
+Yet in Oklahoma, plaintiffs are not legally required to have a lawyer as individuals may handle necessary documentation personally.

 How Can I Find a Personal Injury Lawyer Near Me?

-Interested individuals can locate a personal injury lawyer in Oklahoma by visiting the clerk of court for recommendation.
+Interested individuals may locate a personal injury lawyer in Oklahoma by visiting the clerk of court for recommendation.
 Also, legal institutions in the state can aid the search for a personal injury lawyer.
-If the above options do not provide the desired result, individuals can also look through the “find a lawyer” feature on the Oklahoma bar association’s website.
+If the above options do not provide the desired result, individuals can also look through the “find a lawyer” feature on the Oklahoma Bar Association’s website.

 disclaimer